broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ### Loci with Non-Reference Pathogenic Motifs

-Nine out of the 60 STR loci are unusual in that they vary among individuals not just in the allele sizes, but also in the motifs present at the locus.
+Nine out of the 60 repeat loci are unusual in that they vary among individuals not just in the allele sizes, but also in the motifs present at the locus.
 These have been termed “replaced/nested” loci by [[Halman 2021](https://www.biorxiv.org/content/10.1101/2021.06.13.448220v1)].
 Existing STR genotyping tools such as ExpansionHunter and GangSTR require users to pre-specify the motif, and so do not work well for loci where the motif can vary.
 Other tools such as [ExpansionHunterDenovo](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02017-z) do not have this limitation, but typically cannot distinguish samples that carry two different motifs from samples with a single motif on both alleles.
 For example, for the *RFC1* locus, the tools would have trouble distinguishing a sample that has a homozygous expansion of the AAGGG motif from a sample that has a short AAAAG repeat on one allele and a long AAGGG repeat on the other allele — a difference that is important for distinguishing carriers from affected individuals.
 As a temporary solution, we addressed these limitations by developing  [call_non_ref_pathogenic_motifs.py](https://github.com/broadinstitute/str-analysis/blob/main/str_analysis/call_non_ref_pathogenic_motifs.py).
 This script  first detects the one or two motifs present at each of these loci in a given individual and then runs ExpansionHunter for each motif to estimate its allele size as well as REViewer to generate read visualizations.
 The approach used by this script to detect motifs is, coincidentally, a simpler version of the approach used by the recently-released [STRling](https://www.biorxiv.org/content/10.1101/2021.11.18.469113v1) tool.
 Unbiased comparisons are difficult given that we have a small number of positive controls and designed the script based on the positive controls we had available.
 However, we found that the script had slightly better sensitivity than STRling on positive *RFC1* controls while maintaining high specificity.
 Additionally, it allowed us to generate read visualizations in a way not currently possible with other tools.
 A more detailed description of the script is available on [GitHub](https://github.com/broadinstitute/str-analysis) and in a separate [blog post](https://bw2.github.io/).

 ### Read Visualizations